IMXNOOBX/cs2-external-esp/README.md

 ## ✔ Manually Update

-* To manually update the esp offsets ive included an offsets.json file which will be created one opened.
+* To manually update the esp offsets i have included an offsets.json file which will be created once opened.

 1. Go to this [unknowncheats thread](https://www.unknowncheats.me/forum/counter-strike-2-a/576077-counter-strike-2-reversal-structs-offsets.html) and find the latest offsets posted by the community